 Silver Pogoda is a site where the king meets, worships, and listens to the monks’ sermons.
 It also serves as a religious venue to hold some important Buddhist ceremonies for the royalty.
 However, no monks are residing in this temple, unlike other typical pagodas in Phnom Penh and other parts of Cambodia.
 Instead, there are precious religious and historical objects and statues, especially, the Emerald Buddha inside of this royal pagoda.

-The name Silver Pagoda is named after the five tons handcrafted silver tiles adorned on the floor of the building.
+The name Silver Pagoda is named after the five tons of handcrafted silver tiles adorned on the floor of the building.
 This religious building also has a few other names beside the name: Silver Pagoda.
 The names include Preah Vihear Preah Keo Morakot (In Khmer, Preah Vihear means temple or pagoda, while Preah Keo Morakot refers to the Emerald Buddha), the Temple of the Emerald Buddha (in English), and Wat Uborsoth Rotannaram (in Sanskrit).
 Cambodian people know this Silver Pagoda as Preah Vihear Preah Keo Morakot; however, westerners prefer to call it the Silver Pagoda because of its delicate silver tiles floor.

 Inside of the temple Building